 Jude was one of the apostles of Christ.
 He is also the author of the book that bears his name.
-He identifies himself as “Jude, the servant of Jesus Christ, and brother of James” (v.
-1).
+He identified himself as “Jude, the servant of Jesus Christ, and brother of James” (ch.
+1: 1).
 The writer of this book may well have been the brother of James, and thus a brother of the Lord Jesus.

-Much of Jude’s material is found also in 2 Peter (Jude 4–18 with 2 Peter 2:1 to 3:3).
-Most Biblical commentators believe that Jude was written before 2 Peter.
-It is hard to date Jude’s letter.
+Much of this book’s material is found also in 2 Peter.
+Most Biblical commentators believe that the book was written before 2 Peter.
+It is hard to date this letter.
 But it could have been written before A.D.
 67, the probable year of Peter’s death.
-But if Jude followed 2 Peter, it may have been written between the years A.D.
+But if this book followed 2 Peter, it may have been written between the years A.D.
 70 and 85.

 Jude quotes from the Book of Enoch, and he cites Enoch’s prophecy that the Lord would come with many thousands of his saints to render judgment on the whole world.
 He paraphrases (verse 9) where Satan and Michael the Archangel contend over the body of Moses.
 He also writes about the Lord’s judgments on the wicked when he punished the evil angels that fell, destroyed the unbelieving Israelites, and eradicated the inhabitants of Sodom and Gomorrah.

 Check out our Bible Answers page for more information on a variety of topics.